Residents near private school worry rezoning clears way for unwanted uses - Reporter Newspapers

 Residents who live near a private Jewish school in southern Sandy Springs worry that a rezoning proposal will open the doors to uses of the property they don’t want to see.

 Chaya Mushka Children’s House (CMCH) at 5180 Roswell Road held the first of two community meetings on June 25 to get feedback from local residents about its plans.
-The school is requesting a rezoning change to commercial/mixed-use.
+The school is requesting a zoning change to commercial/mixed-use.
 It’s currently zoned as “office neighborhood,” which doesn’t allow for the school use.

 “Technically, the private school should not be operating even though it has been here for three years.
 I think the process we’re seeing now is simply to bring everything into alignment with the Sandy Springs development code,” said Jordan Edwards of the Galloway Law Group, which represents the school.